 She forgot for a while about that prayer.
 A selfish prayer, fueled by the fire under her ass (not her donkey, but rather her behind) and the desire to have supernatural powers.
 How childish.
 Nevertheless, in her ignorance, arrogance and naivety, she prayed for it.
-She wanted to see the supernatural with the A name used for Yahuah. standing behind her.
+She wanted to see the supernatural with the Most High standing behind her.

 The fire that was inside her gave her desires to dive into different areas that would scare the sleep out of most people.
 She was relentlessly driven by this fire — or was it light.
 Whatever it was, it was indeed lighting a path and pushing her down it.
 She didn’t know where the road would lead, but she was going anyway.